hashicorp/consul/website/source/intro/index.html.markdown

   discovery components to route traffic away from unhealthy hosts.

-* **Key/Value Store**: Applications can make use of Consul's hierarchical key/value store for any number of purposes including dynamic configuration, feature flagging, coordination, leader election, etc. The simple HTTP API makes it easy to use.
+* **Key/Value Store**: Applications can make use of Consul's hierarchical key/value store for any number of purposes including: dynamic configuration, feature flagging, coordination, leader election, etc. The simple HTTP API makes it easy to use.

 * **Multi Datacenter**: Consul supports multiple datacenters out of the box.
 This